NTorname/TUI_msgs/README.md

 <h2>led_msgs.msg</h2>

-array of sate of lights inside buttons capable of lighting up
+array of state of lights inside buttons capable of lighting up

 sent by scooter